farmera/sare_grant/study_methods.md

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data could be correlated with variable nitrogen (N) rates applied to sugarcane.
 At the end of the first season we analyzed the data and came to the conclusion that the methods proposed would not work.
-Around the time that we were realizing this, another third method became available.
+Around the same time that we realized this, a third method became available that previously had seemes out of reach due to cost and complexity.

 #### Our First Spectral Index